sunifyre/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

 Content-Specific Discussion Topics and Cohorts
 **********************************************

-When you enable the cohort feature for a course, and :ref:`create content- specific discussion topics<Create ContentSpecific Discussion Topics>` by adding discussion components to units in Studio, these content-specific discussion topics are by default unified.
+When you enable the cohort feature for a course, and :ref:`create content-specific discussion topics<Create ContentSpecific Discussion Topics>` by adding discussion components to units in Studio, these content-specific discussion topics are by default unified.
 All learners in the course can see and respond to posts from all other learners.
 You can change content-specific